 “The more you engage with videos on the app, the more personalized your recommendations become.
 From the moment you start your TikTok journey, your first set of likes, comments, and replays will initiate recommendations as the system begins to learn more about your video tastes.
 These recommendations should become increasingly more personalized over time.
 Following new accounts, exploring hashtags, sounds, effects, and trending topics will all help to refine your feed.”

 How the TikTok Algorithm Works

-TikTok has been secretive about its algorithms in the past, which has led to much speculation about the factors that affect how the For You Page (FYP) is populated.
-That changed in June 2020, with TikTok publishing a blog post detailing how the For You Page recommendations are generated.
+TikTok has been secretive about its algorithms in the past, which has led to much speculation about the factors that affect how the FYP is populated.
+That changed in June 2020, when TikTok published a blog post detailing how the For You Page recommendations are generated.

 According to TikTok, the For You Page’s algorithms are based on the preferences and activity history of individual users.
 That means no two For You feeds are going to be exactly the same, due to the sheer number of factors and variations involved; as the name implies, these recommendations have been carefully curated for you.

-The 3 main factors that influence your TikTok recommendations include:
+The 3 main factors that influence a user’s TikTok recommendations include:

 - User interactions

 - Video information

 In creating interesting content for TikTok, focus most of your attention on the first two factors: user interactions and video information.